laitifranz/AR-SMPLX/README.md

 The game engine used is [Unity](https://unity.com) version 2021.3 and the application was tested on iOS and Android platforms.
 The 3D model for the humanoid used in this project is the [SMPL-X](https://smpl-x.is.tue.mpg.de/).\
-For the animation of the metahuman, we used the [OptiTrack](https://optitrack.com/) system available at the CIMI Laboratory to track body movements.
+For the animation of the metahuman, we used the [OptiTrack](https://optitrack.com/) system available at the Multisensory Interactions Lab to track body movements.

 We proposed a scenario where the metahuman is a personal trainer.
 The exercises are 4: warm-up, first training phase, second training phase and stretching.
 <!-- WORKFLOW -->